-Lease payments made under operating leases are recognised as an expense in the Statement of Comprehensive Income on a straight-line basis over the term of the lease.
+Lease payments made under operating leases are recognised as an expense in the Statement of Profit or Loss and Other Comprehensive Income on a straight-line basis over the term of the lease.

-In accordance with Interpretation 115 Operating Leases - Incentives lease incentives received are recognised in the Statement of Comprehensive Income on a straight-line basis as they are an integral part of the total lease expense over the lease term.
+In accordance with Interpretation 115 Operating Leases - Incentives lease incentives received are recognised in the Statement of Profit or Loss and Other Comprehensive Income on a straight-line basis as they are an integral part of the total lease expense over the lease term.